The catecholamine blood test measures the amount of catecholamines in your body.

 The catecholamine blood test determines whether the level of catecholamines in your blood is too high.

-Most likely, your doctor has ordered a catecholamine blood test because he or she is concerned that you might have a pheochromocytoma.
+Most likely, your doctor has ordered a catecholamine blood test because they’re concerned that you might have a pheochromocytoma.
 This is a tumor that grows on your adrenal gland, where catecholamines are released.
-Most pheochromocytomas are benign, but it is important to have them removed so they do not interfere with regular adrenal function.
+Most pheochromocytomas are benign, but it’s important to remove them so they don’t interfere with regular adrenal function.

-Your child’s doctor may order a catecholamine blood test for your child if he or she is concerned your child has neuroblastoma, a common childhood cancer.
-According to the National Cancer Institute (NCI), two-thirds of cancers in children below the age of five are neuroblastomas.
-(NCI).
-The sooner a child is diagnosed with neuroblastoma and begins treatment, the better his or her chances of beating the disease.
-According to the Ped-Onc Resource Center, 90 percent of children under the age of 1 who are diagnosed with neuroblastoma will survive (Ped-Onc, 2011).
+Your child’s doctor may order a catecholamine blood test if they’re concerned that your child may have neuroblastoma, which is a common childhood cancer.
+According to the American Cancer Society, 6 percent of cancers in children are neuroblastomas.
+The sooner a child with neuroblastoma is diagnosed and begins treatment, the better their outlook.

 - rapid heartbeat